Bonus pension sacrifice: paying your bonus into your pension

 While the benefits of bonus pension sacrifice appear really clear, there are a few things we think you should consider as your earnings and personal circumstances will probably have a bearing on whether you’ll want to do it.

-Pros | Cons |
+| Pros | Cons |

-- It's tax-efficient because you don’t pay tax on pension contributions since it’s not counted towards your taxable income. - If you pay your bonus into your pension you’ll benefit from the full amount being added to you pension plan. - If your bonus pushes your earnings into the next UK Income Tax band, then bonus pension sacrifice could help you avoid having to pay more tax. - If you’ve already used up your annual allowance for this tax year, you may be able to ‘carry forward’ any unused annual allowance from the previous three tax years to pay more into your pension through your bonus. | - If you pay your bonus into your pension it’s not normally counted as income and lenders – for mortgages and loans - might not include it in your earnings and therefore offer to lend you less. - You can usually make personal contributions of up to 100% of your earnings in a tax year.
+| - It's tax-efficient because you don’t pay tax on pension contributions since it’s not counted towards your taxable income. - If you pay your bonus into your pension you’ll benefit from the full amount being added to your pension plan. - If your bonus pushes your earnings into the next UK Income Tax band, then bonus pension sacrifice could help stop you having to pay more tax. - If you’ve already used up your annual allowance for this tax year, you may be able to ‘carry forward’ any unused annual allowance from the previous three tax years to pay more into your pension through your bonus. | - If you pay your bonus into your pension it’s not normally counted as income and lenders – for mortgages and loans - might not include it in your earnings and therefore offer to lend you less. - You can usually make personal contributions of up to 100% of your earnings in a tax year.
 If those along with any employer contributions (including bonus sacrifice) exceed £60,000 you may be liable to a tax charge.
-You also can't make a bonus pension sacrifice that results in your salary going below the National Minimum Wage. - Paying your bonus into your pension obviously means you can’t spend the money now e.g. on a holiday or new car, you have to wait until you can access your pension. |
+You also can't make a bonus pension sacrifice that results in your salary going below the National Minimum Wage. - Paying your bonus into your pension obviously means you can’t spend the money now e.g. on a holiday or new car, you have to wait until you can access your pension. - Your pension is an investment, so you could get back less than you pay in.
+This poses a potential risk of your bonus decreasing in value over time. |

 How do I sacrifice my bonus into my pension?

 If you’ve weighed up the pros and cons of bonus pensions sacrifice and have decided it’s right for you, it’s usually quite straightforward.
+If you pay the higher or additional rate of tax, you should be able to claim any extra tax relief on the contribution through your self-assessment tax return.
+If you don't normally complete a tax return, you can make a claim through HMRC.

 Firstly you’ll need to check that your employer is allowed to make payments into your plan.
 If they are then all you need to do is ask your employer in advance to pay all or some of your bonus into your pension.